-Director and Hula instructor, the Halau Hula Pu'uwai O Aloha, a non-traditional school of Hawaiian Hula
+Director and Hula instructor, the Halau Hula Pu'uwai O Aloha, a non-traditional school of Hawaiian Ha'a Hula

 Director of the Heart of Aloha Healing Ministry and Center